global-hydrodynamics/global-hydrodynamics.github.io/_pages/cmf-meet.md

 As a result, CaMa-Flood is now widely used in a broad range of applications, including global flood risk assessment, Earth system modelling, real-time hydrological monitoring, and studies of biogeochemical and ecosystem processes.

-We are pleased to announce the 2nd international meeting for CaMa-Flood developers and users.
-This meeting aims to bring together the growing community to exchange knowledge and expertise, share recent scientific and technical advances, and discuss future directions in global river hydrodynamics and its applications.
+The 2nd International Meeting for CaMa-Flood Developers and Users was held to bring together the growing community, exchange knowledge and expertise, share recent scientific and technical advances, and discuss future directions in global river hydrodynamics and its applications.

-While the meeting is centered on CaMa-Flood, we strongly encourage participation from the broader community working on global and large-scale hydrodynamic modelling, including researchers developing and applying other modelling frameworks.
+While the meeting was centered on CaMa-Flood, it also welcomed participation from the broader community working on global and large-scale hydrodynamic modelling, including researchers developing and applying other modelling frameworks.

-All CaMa-Flood developers and users are cordially invited to participate.
-We also warmly welcome researchers interested in global river hydrodynamics, Earth system science, flood risk, and related fields, regardless of whether they are currently using CaMa-Flood.
-We look forward to a stimulating and productive exchange of ideas and collaborations across different modelling approaches and research communities.
+The meeting brought together CaMa-Flood developers and users, as well as researchers interested in global river hydrodynamics, Earth system science, flood risk, and related fields.
+It provided a valuable opportunity for stimulating discussions, exchange of ideas, and the development of new collaborations across different modelling approaches and research communities.

 <img src="{{ site.url }}{{ site.baseurl }}/images/slider/CaMa_model.jpg" width="80%" />

 ### Meeting Info

 #### Date and location
-The CaMa-Flood meeting will take place **through 9th and 11th September, 2026 (Wednesday - Friday)**.<br>
+The CaMa-Flood meeting took place **through 9th and 11th September, 2026 (Wednesday - Friday)**.<br>
 - 9th Sep: Pre-conference interactive discussion among users and developers + Icebreaker session (in Reading City, optional)
 - 10-11th Sep: Main conference took place in ECMWF